 The conversion section is entrusted to Texas Instruments with Cirrus Logic chips that allow the management of files up to 24 bit/192 KHz (coax only).
 The low-noise circuitry, the SMD components and the internal metal shielding contribute to a completely respectable sound.
 I got it from Mediaworld (!) for 85 miserable euros…

 Now what will happen to my passion for vinyl?
 The costs of records are always exaggerated, CDs usually cost much less, sometimes half.
 Downloading HD files costs almost as much as a CD, sometimes more.
 Streaming is much cheaper unless you are sure you limit your music purchases to around 120e per year.
-But that’s not counting the fact that you can really discover a lot more music by having over 3 million tracks in streaming quality that’ not that bad.
+Not counting the fact that you can really discover a lot more music having millions of tracks to stream at your disposal whenever you like.

 Will my next purchase be a Network Player?